kdgdkd/ramiho/README.md

 The Favorite Connexions menu currently uses three ways of saving connexions:
 - embedded in ramiho's code as a list of aconnect commands (fSET_x functions)
-- in one of three svdcnx files under favcnx directory; these are also used to save current configurations in form of lists of aconnect commands
+- in one of three svdcnx files under favcnx directory; these are also used to save current configurations in form of lists of aconnect commands, so they may get overwritten
 - in one of two midishcnx files under favcnx directory, that allow for advanced routing configuration using midish

 You may edit these files and functions, and adapt the header of the menu (fSETX_HEADER) to display some description of the connexions you've set up.